Charlotte (American band)

-The Early Years (1986-1989)
+The early years (1986–1989)

 Charlotte was formed when vocalist Eric Ganz along with guitarists Vinnie Cacciotti and Nick DiBacco moved to L.A. from upstate N.Y. in late 1986 and met up with bassist Rob Thiessen and drummer Eric Brewton.
 With this lineup the band took to the stages of The Whisky-a-Go-Go and The Roxy, playing alongside bands such as Warrant and Hollywood glam punk band The Zeros.
 Eventually the band and Rob parted ways and Chris Colovas stepped in as bass player.
 Rob would go on to form Canadian rock/metal band Noise Therapy in the '90s.
 As for Charlotte, their sound evolved into a '70s influenced, bluesy, hard rock sound.
 Teaming up with producer Mike Wolf (ex-guitarist for King Kobra), Charlotte recorded some of the songs that would, in time, be released on their debut album.

-The '90s (1990-1996)
+The 1990s (1990–1996)

 By 1990 Charlotte was playing the Whisky, The Roxy, and FM Station on a regular basis.
 They shared the stage with Saraya and Freight Train Jane at the Pomona, CA. National Truck-fest and appeared at The Palace with XYZ (Terry Ilous) and Cry Wolf.
 They began working with veteran producer Marc DeSisto (Joe Cocker, Melissa Etheridge, U2, Pink Floyd) in creating a sound more reflective of the band's roots; the 1970s rock sound.
 Gone was the glam image they incorporated when they formed earlier in the '80s.
 In reviewing one of the band's performances Stephanie Jordan, rock writer for Screamer Magazine, wrote; "Dark, esoteric, and bordering on psychotic, Charlotte proved themselves far above the competition repeatedly throughout their performance...music that actually hurts.
 Beautiful."
 Tom Farrell, after being impressed with the band's performance at Hollywood's Red Light District, wrote in Music Connection that Charlotte is 'very unusual' and does not fit into the latest trends.
-With DeSisto and Mike Wolf producing, the band recorded more songs at various studios in L.A. including Paramount Studios and A & M Studios, both in Hollywood, CA., for their forthcoming release, Medusa Groove.
+With DeSisto and Mike Wolf producing, the band recorded more songs at various studios in L.A. including Paramount Studios and A & M Studios, both in Hollywood, California, for their forthcoming release, Medusa Groove.
 However, despite interest from a couple of major labels, the album would not be released during this time.
 Charlotte would play their last show in 1996.
-Chris ended up playing bass for Sircle Of Silence, featuring ex-Accept/Bangalore Choir vocalist, David Reece, in the mid-'90s.
+Chris ended up playing bass for Sircle Of Silence, featuring ex-Accept/Bangalore Choir vocalist, David Reece, in the mid-1990s.